- 200g shortbread biscuit

 For the baked fruit

-- 8 plum, halved, stone removed, then cut into wedges
+- 8 plums, halved, stone removed, then cut into wedges

 The juiciest fruit in the stone fruit family, plums come in many different varieties, some sweet…

 A purply black-coloured berry comprising many individual seed-containing fruits surrounding a…

 Heat oven to 160C/140C fan/gas 2.
 Line the base of a 22cm round, springform tin with baking parchment.
 Put the biscuits in a food processor and whizz to fine crumbs.
 Tip into a bowl, add the melted butter and mix well.
 Press the biscuits into the base of the cake tin and put in the fridge to chill.